aramk/crayon-syntax-highlighter/readme.txt

 = 2.1.5 =
 * FIXED:
     * Comments now pass through filters before being checked for Crayons.
+    * JavaScript resources are minified into a single script on the front-end.
+    * Toolbar buttons use a sprite sheet, not individual images.

 = 2.1.4 =
 * ADDED: